Athens Archaeological Sites Guide to Explore Ancient Greek History

 The main rocky outcrop of Areopagus Hill (Mars Hill Athens) is where the ancient court once held its most significant trials.
 In classical Athens, this was the meeting place of the Areopagus Council, the city’s highest judicial authority, responsible for overseeing cases of homicide, religious disputes, and serious crimes.
 Walking on this historic ground, you’re standing where some of the most important legal and political decisions of ancient Athens were made.

-2. St. Paul’s Bronze Plaque – A Testament to Athens’ Religious History
+2. St. Paul’s Bronze Plaque, a Testament to Athens’ Religious History

 Near the foot of Areopagus Hill (Mars Hill Athens), visitors will find St. Paul’s Bronze Plaque, an inscribed tribute to one of the most significant moments in Christian history.
 This plaque commemorates the speech given by St. Paul to the Athenians in 49 AD, where he addressed the city’s philosophers about the “Unknown God.”